tomchaplin/lophat/README.md

 - [ ] Benchmark
 - [ ] Add alternative column representations
 - [ ] Abstract out matrix trait
+- [ ] Fix metadata files so that Rust toolchain is not needed for `pip` install

 ## References